 Popular now on KPCC

-Aaron Mendelson is KPCC's Associate Digital Producer for data and interactive projects.
+Aaron Mendelson works on KPCC's data journalism and interactive projects.

 At KPCC, he has used data to shine a light on the avalanche of outside money in local politics, spiking firearms sales, Los Angeles' bicycle infrastructure, and police militarization.
 He helped build a unique database on officer-involved shootings in Los Angeles County for KPCC's Officer Involved project.